opener-project/coreference-base/README.md

 There are a number of changes needed to be made to make CorefGraph works for other languages.
 Although we have try to keep the language dependent features to a minimum, you will still need to create some dictionaries for your own language and make some very minor changes in the code.
-Here is the list of very file in the Corefgraph module that needs to be changed:
+Here is the list of very file in the Corefgraph module that needs to be changed.

-+ features/ grendel.py check POS tags
-+ graph/ kaf.py check head =h mentions
+Every change except one (see below) to be done in the $project/resources directory:

++ dictionaries/$lang_determiners.py
++ dictionaries/$lang_pronouns.py
++ dictionaries/$lang_verbs.py
++ dictionaries/$lang_stopwords.py

++ tagset/$TAGSETNAME_pos.py
++ tagset/$TAGSETNAME_constituent.py
++ tagset/$TAGSETNAME_ner.py

++ files/animate/$lang.animate.txt
++ files/animate/$lang.inanimate.txt

++ files/demonym/$lang.txt

++ files/gender/$lang.male.unigrams.txt
++ files/gender/$lang.female.unigrams.txt
++ files/gender/$lang.neutral.unigrams.txt
++ files/gender/$lang.namegender.combine.txt
++ files/gender/$lang.gender.data

-+ multisieve/
++ files/number/$lang.plural.unigrams.txt
-    - dictionaries.py
-    - mentionSelection.py, POS and Syntactic tags
-+ resources/
++ files/number/$lang.singular.unigrams.txt

-    - animacy.py NE tags
-    - demonym
-        - en,es wiki and txt files
-        - genti.py change parameters of iles and regexp to process wikipedia page
-        - files/ Lin et al gender, number and animacy dictionaries (see references in Multi Sieve papers)
-        - gender.py parameters (although this should not be necessary if files names in files/ directory do not change)
-        - number.py as above
-        - pronouns.py change lists of pronouns depending on language
+IMPORTANT!!!
+In the top module directory, you will need to modify properties.py according to the names of the files you generated above for your own language.

 Contact Information
 ===================